 FreeBSD defined segment descriptor.
 Finally we can load it.
 We assign the

-descriptor to threads PCB (process control block) and load the %gs
+descriptor to threads PCB (process control block) and load the %gs segment using load_gs.

 This loading must be done in a critical section so that nothing can interrupt us.